-India’s first mission to soft-land on the Moon, Chandrayaan 2, was launched on July 22 atop the country’s most powerful rocket, the GSLV Mk III.
-On the same island that hosts the launch complex, ISRO had invited people to witness the launch from their newly inaugurated ‘Launch View Gallery‘.
-And I was present at the gallery to view the launch!
+India’s first mission to attempt a soft-landing on the Moon, Chandrayaan 2, was launched on July 22 atop the country’s most powerful rocket, the GSLV Mk III.
+On the same island that hosts the launch complex, ISRO had invited the public to witness the launch from their newly inaugurated ‘Launch View Gallery‘.
+I was present there to view the launch!

 The Launch View Gallery has a seating capacity of 5,000.
 ISRO had a Space Exhibit in the basement for engaging early comers on launch day.
-Amenities like food and washrooms were available throughout for everyone’s convenience.
-ISRO will be building a rooftop to increase comfort during rains or when under a bright sun.
+Basic amenities like food and washrooms were available throughout for everyone’s convenience.
+ISRO will be building a rooftop in the future to increase comfort during rains or when under a bright sun.

 Here’s a picture of the crowd prior to the launch.